Israelism (song)

 "Israelism" is a song recorded by Swedish group Army of Lovers, released in March 1993 by Polydor Records and Stockholm Records as the first single from the group's third album, The Gods of Earth and Heaven (1993).
-The song was a European hit, scoring a top 10 hit in countries like Belgium, Finland, Israel and Sweden.
+The song was a European hit, reaching the top 10 in countries like Belgium, Finland, Israel and Sweden.
 It combines the Jewish folk song "Hevenu shalom aleichem" with Eurodance-beats and also includes additional lyrics written by Alexander Bard, Anders Wollbeck, Jean-Pierre Barda, Michaela de la Cour and Dominika Peczynski.
 Bard and Wollbeck produced it with Per Adebratt.
 The accompanying music video for the song was directed by Swedish director Fredrik Boklund, who had previously directed the other music videos for Army of Lovers.

 Critical reception

 Swedish Göteborgsposten viewed the song as a "controversial tribute to Jewish culture", concluding that it is "yet another hit."
 Pan-European magazine Music & Media remarked that it incorporates elements from five traditional Jewish folk hymns "in an updated arrangement."
 They added that "Israelism" is "intended as an anthem for young people around the world, proving there is much pride and joy to be found in Jewish lifestyle.
 The song should be seen as a powerful statement against racism and bigotry in Europe today."

 Stephen Dalton from NME declared it as "a towering celebration of Jewish culture [...] which stomps like Fiddler on the Roof at a packed gay disco."
 He also noted that this is the Army's "anti-fascist anthem" and comes with a sleeve guarantee that the album is "strictly kosher for passover."
 Tony Cross from Smash Hits gave "Israelism" three out of five, calling it a "goose-stepping number".
 He added that "they've gone back to the formula of amateur dramatics, big chants, quirky keyboards and barmy blokes."